microsoftgraph/Microsoft-Graph-UWP-Snippets-Library/README.md

 These snippets are simple and self-contained, and you can copy and paste them into your own code, whenever appropriate, or use them as a resource for learning how to use the Microsoft Graph client library.

 **Note:** If possible, please use this sample with a "non-work" or test account.
-With the current version of the project, it does not always clean up the created objects in your mailbox and calendar.
+The sample does not always clean up the created objects in your mailbox and calendar.
 At this time you'll have to manually remove sample mails and calendar events.
+Also note that the snippets that get and send messages and that get, create, update, and delete events won't work with all personal accounts.
+These operations will eventually work when those accounts are updated to work with the v2 authentication endpoint.